bensteinberg/aleph-development/README.md

 ```
 vagrant box add precise64 http://files.vagrantup.com/precise64.box
 ```
 * Get the avr32 toolchain and headers [from Atmel](http://www.atmel.com/tools/ATMELAVRTOOLCHAINFORLINUX.aspx).
 Unfortunately, you have to download these by hand, since Atmel wants your email address.
-You want "Atmel AVR 32-bit Toolchain 3.4.2 - Linux 64-bit" and "Atmel AVR 8-bit and 32-bit Toolchain (3.4.2) 6.1.3.1475 - Header Files" -- the filenames at the moment are avr32-gnu-toolchain-3.4.2.435-linux.any.x86_64.tar.gz and atmel-headers-6.1.3.1475.zip.
+You want "Atmel AVR 32-bit Toolchain 3.4.2 - Linux 64-bit" and "Atmel AVR 8-bit and 32-bit Toolchain (3.4.2) 6.1.3.1475 - Header Files" -- the filenames are avr32-gnu-toolchain-3.4.2.435-linux.any.x86_64.tar.gz and atmel-headers-6.1.3.1475.zip.
 * Clone this repository:
 ```
 git clone https://github.com/bensteinberg/aleph-development.git